-Scientifically, red has the highest wavelength that means, it triggers human eyes to look at the color as used in traffic light and for brakes in cars but that’s the case for certain places where immediate action should be taken.
+Scientifically, red has the highest wavelength which means, it triggers human eyes to look at the colour as used in traffic lights and for brakes in cars but that’s the case for certain places where immediate action should be taken.

 In writing, schools and colleges don’t allow the red colour to be used for their primary pen.
 This is because the teachers use it for correcting papers to take away students’ look from their writing to the teacher’s correction, that’s not the case that students cannot use red pens but it’s a rule of thumb to follow.

 Not only this but many banks reject cheques written in red colours.
-And in turn, this cost you penalty.
+And in turn, this could cost you a penalty.